ddella/WebSocket/README.md

 ### SERVER

 The WebSocket server is more or less a web server.
 It listens on TCP ports `TCP/6080` and `TCP/6443`.
 The client makes it's first request via HTTP/S asking for a connection upgrade.
-If the server is a real WebSocket server it will accept the request and upgrade the procotol.
+If the server is a real WebSocket server, it will accept the request and upgrade the procotol.

+>The WebSocket server multiplex HTTP protocol and WebSocket protocol on the same port.

 This is a Wireshark packet capture of the request from the client asking to `upgrade` the protocol to WebSocket.